The safety, security, and well-being of those who have experienced sexual misconduct, harassment, or assault are fundamental considerations.

 Contact: Tasia Alexopoulos, firstname.lastname@example.org

-If you or someone you know has experienced sexual violence, there are formal and informal options available for you to disclose and/or report the incident.
+If you or someone you know has experienced sexual violence, there are options available for you to disclose and/or file a complaint.

-If you choose to disclose and/or report, you will have access to a range of options and can choose to engage in any, all, or none of them.
+If you choose to disclose and/or file a complaint, you will have access to a range of options and can choose to engage in any, all, or none of them.
 Guidance and support is available every step of the way.

-Reporting is voluntary, and is not required to access support.
+Filing a complaint is voluntary and not required to access support.

 Off-campus community resources